SURGEtvUK/atemTally/README.md

 The DB25 port follows the same pinout as the official BMD ATEM GPI & Tally box.
 Except that the inputs are on a tail with the wrong gender.
 For reference: 10->3 is IN 1->8 and 23->16 is OUT 1->8.
 All other pins are tied to ground.

+Another thing you should know, the gpio expander library addresses B0 as 0, ..., B7 as 7, A0 as 8, ..., A7 as 15.

 On the ITC-100, GPI (IN and OUT) 1->8 from the box corresponds to 3, 1, 8, 6, 13, 11, 15, 5, pins 4, 9, 14 are ground.
 Which is PVW 1, PGM 1, PVW 2, PGM 2...
 Port A is In1->4, Port B is In5->8.
 Port A corresponds to GPI OUT, and Port B corresponds to GPI IN.
 In the custom cable, the colour coding is as follows: white orange, orange, white green, green, white blue, blue, white brown, brown and (yellow/red for gnd).

+In version 2 the 4* HEF4016BP were replaced by 16* 2N3904.
+Nothing firmware wise was changed, just the hardware.